Olam achieves RSPO certification for its Fourth Palm Plantation in Gabon

 The majority of the 30-years old Makouke plantation has been replanted with high-yielding, resistant varieties and peer-reviewed High Conservation Value (HCV) and High Carbon Stock (HCS) assessments were conducted for an undeveloped 5,488 ha area within the plantation.
 The planted area of the concession is 5,934 ha with 1,016 ha conserved as HCV and a further 11,244 ha set aside for conservation and village use land, meaning 65% of the total concession is protected.
 The remaining area is allocated for infrastructure including facilities, roads and housing.

 “The landscape conservation approach the Gabonese government has implemented with Olam ensures a balanced ratio between production and conservation based on scientific results.
 In Gabon, we are moving towards stronger guidance to make sure all companies in the agri-sector follow the same pathway and in June 2019 we announced RSPO as the norm for palm development in Gabon”, said Professor Lee White, Minister for Forests, Sea, the Environment and Climate Plan, Gabonese Republic.

 Olam Palm Gabon manages an overall concession area of 144,000 ha, with over 50% (72,000 ha) of HCV forest, wetlands and savannah permanently protected.
 Its plantations are the only ones globally to have been assessed as climate positive (net draw-down of atmospheric carbon) by an independent panel of international scientists.
 Olam is committed to no further development or expansion of new plantations until all its plantations achieve full RSPO certification in 2021.

-The Company is committed to sustainable palm oil production and sourcing, both in its own plantations and through its third party supply chain, and its strong progress is set out in its 2018 Sustainable Palm Update.
+The company is commited to sustainable palm oil production and sourcing, both in its own plantations and through its third party supply chain, and its strong process is set out in its 2018 Sustainable Palm Update.